Misandry: Use by the men's rights movement

 Men's rights activists (MRAs) invoke the idea of misandry in warning against what they see as the advance of a female-dominated society.
 The idea of feminism as threatening towards men, encapsulated in the term misandry, forms a core part of the vocabulary of the manosphere and is used within the men's rights movement (MRM) to counter feminist accusations of misogyny.
 The idea of feminism as a misandrist movement has been cited as justification for harassment of people espousing feminist ideas, one example being the Gamergate harassment campaign against women in the video games industry.

-MRAs and other masculinist groups have criticized modern laws concerning divorce, domestic violence, the draft, circumcision (known as genital mutilation by opponents), and treatment of male rape victims as examples of institutional misandry.
-Other proposed examples include social problems that lead to men's shorter lifespans, higher suicide rates, requirements to participate in military drafts, and lack of tax benefits afforded to widowers compared to widows.
+MRAs and other masculinist groups have criticized modern laws concerning divorce, domestic violence, and treatment of male rape victims as examples of institutional misandry.
+Other proposed examples include men's shorter lifespans, higher suicide rates, requirements to participate in military drafts, and lack of tax benefits afforded to widowers compared to widows.

 Marc A. Ouellette argues in International Encyclopedia of Men and Masculinities that "misandry lacks the systemic, transhistoric, institutionalized, and legislated antipathy of misogyny"; in his view, assuming a parallel between misogyny and misandry overly simplifies relations of gender and power.

 Marwick and Caplan have examined the use of the term misandry within the manosphere as a weapon against feminist language and ideas.
 They characterize men's rights activists' use of the termas a gender-reversed counterpart to misogynyas an appropriation of leftist identity politics.
 Marwick and Caplan also argue that coverage of the discourse of misandry by mainstream journalists serves to reinforce the MRM's framing of feminist activism as oppressive toward men, along with its denial of institutionalized sexism against women.